FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 > -   If your deployment is distributed, you won't need to expose the ports of
 >     your database to the outside.

-If your are sure your query is not supported by **QuantumLeap**, you may have to end up querying **CrateDB**, however, please open an issue in [QuantumLeap's GitHub repository](https://github.com/smartsdk/ngsi-timeseries-api/issues) so the team is aware.
+If your are certain your query is not supported by **QuantumLeap**, you may have to end up querying **CrateDB** directly - in this case please also open an issue in [QuantumLeap's GitHub repository](https://github.com/smartsdk/ngsi-timeseries-api/issues) to inform the team.

 ### CrateDB API - Checking Data persistence